cosock/cosock-book/src/04-select.md

 If we were to run this you would see each of the tasks spawn in a random order and the first 5 of those would begin sending their `"ping"` messages.
-Once 1 of them completes, we would accept the next connection but not beforethat point which means we have limited our total number of connected clients to 5!
+Once 1 of them completes, we would accept the next connection but not before that point which means we have limited our total number of connected clients to 5!